Chinese officials warned US bomber

 Story highlights

-- Guam-based US B-1 Bomber based in Guam was flying to South Korea for training mission
+- US B-1 Bomber based in Guam was flying to South Korea for training mission

 - The US does not recognize Beijing's claims to the region's airspace